sonic-net/DASH/Documentation/High Availability and Scale.md

 ## Scalability

 Overprovisioning and flow splitting will provide capability of possibly "infinite" CPS as well as "infinite" bandwidth for customers, as all the connections will be distributed across multiple cards.

 Control plan will be able to provision different number of cards depending on customer needs for scale.

 ### Overprovisioning

 Single ENI will be provisioned on multiple cards in a single SDN Appliance.
 Same policy (with exemption of card VIP which will different) will be setup on each card.

 Each card will be announcing different VIP.

 TOR (or source side) will be responsible for splitting (spreading) traffic going thru SDN Appliances across multiple VIPs to ensure traffic is equally distributed across all the overprovisioned cards.

 In addition, for the purpose of High Availability (as described in previous section), same ENI will be also setup on "paired" cards on secondary SDN Appliance.

 ### Flow splitting

 The goal is to ensure that ECMP or any other mechanism will ensure that any set of flows that were active and synced actually end up on the passive node.
 We do not want a ECMP or other mechanism to land a different set of flows that are already synced.

 Flow splitting will therefore be done either by "intelligent" TOR or directly on a source based on stable hashing, or directly on the source node (where VM is).

-As single ENI will be handled by multiple VIPs (overprovisioned) -- ex.
-23.0.0.1, 23.0.0.2, 23.0.0.3, the TOR will equally rewrite destination
-address to ensure similar outcome as "ECMP" protocol (with additional explicit destination address rewrite).
+As single ENI will be handled by multiple VIPs (overprovisioned) -- example 23.0.0.1, 23.0.0.2, 23.0.0.3, the TOR will equally rewrite destination address to ensure similar outcome as "ECMP" protocol (with additionalexplicit destination address rewrite).

-# Scenarios
+## Scenarios

-## Single TOR Failure
+### Single TOR Failure

 What happens